 ZuPOO is a colon cleansing and gut support supplement sold by a brand called Umzu.
 The brand claims that this supplement can help "cleanse" the body, improve digestion and support weight loss.

-But does ZuPOO contain ingredients proven in medical research to have these effects, or are these just marketing claims?
-Does ZuPOO contain any harmful ingredients?
+But does ZuPOO contain ingredients shown in medical studies to have these effects, or are these just marketing claims?
+Do the pills contain any potentially dangerous ingredients?
+Are colon cleansing supplements safe?
 And how do real users rate and describe the effects of ZuPOO?

-In this article we’ll answer all of these questions and more as we review every ingredient in ZuPOO based on medical research to give our take on whether the supplement is likely to be effective for improving gut health.
+In this article we’ll answer all of these questions and more as we review every ingredient in ZuPOO based on medical research to give our take on whether the supplement is likely to be effective for improving gut health and if it includes any ingredients shown to have harmful health effects.

-We'll document our concerns with some of the strange health claims made by ZuPOO's manufacturer, explain why colon cleansing is an illogical way to improve gut health, and share real, unsponsored ZuPOO user reviews.
+We'll document our concerns with some of the strange health claims made by ZuPOO's manufacturer along with some of their marketing practices that we disagree with.
+We'll also discuss whether colon cleansing is a sensible way to improve gut health, and share real, unsponsored ZuPOO user reviews.

 Cascara sagrada bark extract is the first-listed active ingredient, and is a laxative.

-A medical review published in the LiverTox journal found that cascara can cause liver injury when used at high doses, which is why it's so unsafe for ZuPOO's manufacturer to not list the dose of this ingredient.
-The linked review states the following: "The time to onset of liver injury [from cascara use] has varied from a few days to 2 months of use."
+A medical review published in the LiverTox journal found that Cascara can cause liver injury when used at high doses, which is why it's an issue for ZuPOO's manufacturer to not list the dose of this ingredient.
+The linked review states the following: "The time to onset of liver injury [from Cascara use] has varied from a few days to 2 months of use."

 Senna leaf powder is also a laxative.
 As we documented in our review of K3 Spark Mineral (another supplement including this ingredient), clinical studies show that senna can cause liver injury.